Pantera Logo

 Pantera Logo 1981

-The menacingly growling predator is Pantera’s unique symbol.
-Thus, it has always graced their album covers released during this period.
+The menacingly growling predator is Pantera’s unique symbol, and thus, it has always graced album covers released during this period.
 Metal fans were met with the fierce snarl of a panther on the cover.
-From its open mouth, four large fangs protruded, its powerful neck indicating immense strength.
-Its furrowed brow hinted at evil intent, but the kind eyes spoke of inner positivity.
+Four large fangs protruded from its open mouth, and its powerful neck indicated immense strength.
+Its furrowed brow hinted at evil intent, but its kind eyes spoke of inner positivity.
 The ears were splayed and slightly flattened.

 1990 – 2003